MoOx/phenomic/demo/content/index.md

 used to generate pages can render pages on both client and server (~~Isomorphic~~ [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) rendering).
-So when the client has established a connection with your website, he can get the same UX as an app by grabbing the minimal amount of data for each new page.
+So when the client has established a connection with your website, they can get the same UX as an app by grabbing the minimal amount of data for each new page.

 ## Setup a website in a flash